-Windows 10 was offered as free upgrade from your Windows Vista/7 and 8 systems.
+Windows 10 was offered as a free upgrade from your Windows Vista/7 and 8 systems.
 As a result, many of us did upgrade.
-The issues mostly encountered by the users were incompatibility of hardware and drivers – because initially, they were designed to run on your original windows before upgrading, and after the upgrade they transited permanently into Windows 10.
+The issues mostly encountered by the users were the incompatibility of hardware and drivers – because initially, they were designed to run on your original windows before upgrading, and after the upgrade, they transited permanently into Windows 10.
 This is by far the most common cause of random hangs & freezes on Windows 10.

 Some of your programs and drivers may work without issues, but some may just become incompatible of which the most common one affected is the Video/Graphics driver.
-There are other causes as well aside from Video/Graphic driver but since this is the most common one, we will troubleshoot it first.
+There are other causes as well aside from Video/Graphics driver but since this is the most common one, we will troubleshoot it first.

 Before you begin, sometimes a clean install may also help but since it’s not a sure shot confirmation that Windows 10 will work flawlessly – it is best to troubleshoot and address the original issue (which is what we intend to do) through the various methods that have helped others.

-If you’re Windows 10 Freezing has started after the creators update, please check out Creators Update Crashes guide.
+If you’re Windows 10 Freezing has started after the creator’s update, please check out Creators Update Crashes guide.

 Repair Corrupt System Files